elondemirok/elondemirok.github.io/_posts/2025-12-14-just-write-big-spec.md

 So you can hand a model a “complete spec,” and it can still produce something technically correct while completely missing what you meant.

-That transformation drops detail at every step.

-If we could perfectly convert imagination into text, we’d all be writing best-selling novels.
-We’re not—because translating intent into software is itself a skill.

-Now apply that to software, where the space of “valid” implementations is enormous.

 ---

 ## “Add Two Numbers” Is Not the Point